Order vaccines and resources

 The following forms are available for ordering publicly funded vaccines:

-- High Risk Eligibility Vaccines Order Form for Hepatitis A, Hepatitis B, Meningococcal A, C, Y, W135 and Meningococcal B.
+- High Risk Eligibility Vaccines Order Form for Hepatitis A, Hepatitis B, Meningococcal A, C, Y, W135, Meningococcal B, and HPV.

 Fax the vaccine order form(s) to 905-546-3472 along with four weeks of twice daily logged current, minimum and maximum temperatures.
 The vaccine will not be sent if we do not receive log sheets.
 Ensure that your facility’s name is clearly identified on the temperature log sheets.